 As part of The Guild's commitment to its employees' professional growth, The Guild will announce some job openings through an internal posting process.
 The Guild encourages employees to apply for any position within The Guild for which they are qualified.
-As a courtesy, employees should notify their supervisor if they intend to transfer within The Guild, prior to applying to a new position.
-Employees who are interested in being considered for a posted position should contact the hiring supervisor.
-Restrictions on transfers may apply to certain positions and/or programs.
-All employees are eligible to apply for transfer or promotion positions after six months of employment at The Guild.
-The Guild retains sole discretion to decide whether to fill a position by a transfer, a promotion or a new hire.
+To be eligible to apply for an open position, employees must meet the following requirements: